 A calliope is an instrument that sends steam into whistles.
 A row (or rows) of whistles of different sizes makes up the instrument.
 The calliope plays a tune based on the whistles that receive the steam.
 Both pitch and duration of the sound can be controlled.
 Some calliopes are driven by compressed air instead of steam.

-Hydraulophones can produce concert music for an audience's enjoyment or provide fun for children and adults in parks and museums.
-They can be used by professional musicians and by people who don't know how to play an instrument.
+The hydraulophone is an interesting invention.
+The instrument can produce concert music for an audience's enjoyment or provide fun for children and adults in parks and museums.
+Hydraulophones can be used by professional musicians and by people who don't know how to play an instrument.
 A public hydraulophone allows everyone to play music, even if they can't afford to buy a musical instrument of their own.
 The instrument also allows a player to be expressive as they learn how to vary the sound that's produced by each hole.

 Hydraulophones are used in water and music therapy.
-Many people find playing in water relaxing and the flow of water jets over the hands can be soothing.
+Many people find playing in water relaxing.
+The flow of water jets over the hands can be soothing for some individuals.
 Instruments with Braille markings by the holes are useful for visually impaired people.
-Producing music with a hydraulophone can a creative and enjoyable process for almost everyone.
+Producing music with a hydraulophone can be a creative and enjoyable process.

 © 2011 Linda Crampton